Nonlinearsound/ETWProcessMonitorService/README.md

 # ETW-ProcessMonitor Service
 A tiny process monitor service, using Event Tracing for Windows that writes log files.

-This is DotNET5 implementation of a Windows service that listens to process creation and termination events using the Event Traing System for Windows.
+This is DotNET5 implementation of a Windows service (background process using a worker) that listens to process creation and termination events using the Event Traing System for Windows.
 As such, its timing is good but not real time.
 The application writes to a log file for further use.

 There ist the possibility for tracing Dll image load and unload events but at the moment it is not activated.